 The festivities are kicked off with a ceremonial keg tapping.
 The commander of one of the US Air Force units was given the honor and the commander of the German unit drew the first beer.
 O’zapft is!

-I am guessing that these are the two wives of the commanders — on the stage for the tapping.
+I am guessing that these two ladies are the wives of the commanders — on the stage for the tapping.

 The food was good and reasonably priced.